benwzj/benwzj.github.io/_posts/2024-04-05-server-component.md

 ## React Server Components

+When we talk about Server Components and Client Components, it is from the view of Rendering.

 ### Server Rendering
 React Server Components allow you to write UI that can be rendered and optionally cached on the server.
 In short, Server Components allow you to do **Server Rendering**.